 - 1. An application on System 1 requests that a public queue be created on System 3.
 Microsoft Message Queuing (MSMQ) first notifies the MSMQ Directory Service and updates it by creating a queue object.
-This update can happen in two ways: - This request can be made directly through the MSMQ runtime.
-This communication is facilitated over the Message Queuing (MSMQ): Directory Service Protocol [MS-MQDS] for MSMQ Version 1 and over Active Directory, as specified in [MS-ADTS], for MSMQ Version 2, onward. - If the runtime is unable to create the object, the request is handed to the local queue manager.
+This update can happen in two ways: - This request can be made directly through the MSMO runtime.
+This communication is facilitated over the Message Queuing (MSMQ): Directory Service Protocol [MS-MQDS] for MSMO Version 1 and over Active Directory, as specified in [MS-ADTS], for MSMO Version 2, onward. - If the runtime is unable to create the object, the request is handed to the local queue manager.
 In this case, the queue manager on System 1 updates the MSMQ Directory Service using the Message Queuing (MSMQ): Directory Service Protocol or Active Directory. - 2.
 The actual creation of the public queue is handled via the queue manager on System 3.
-The queue manager is notified via the Message Queuing (MSMQ): Directory Service Change Notification Protocol; however, the initiation of this protocol depends on the version of MSMQ and the directory service. - If MSMQ Version 1.0 directory service is running, the MSMQ Directory Service informs the queue manager via the MSMQ: Directory Service Change Notification Protocol, as shown in arrow 2.a.
+The queue manager is notified via the Message Queuing (MSMQ): Directory Service Change Notification Protocol; however, the initiation of this protocol depends on the version of MSMO and the directory service. - If MSMQ Version 1.0 directory service is running, the MSMQ Directory Service informs the queue manager via the MSMQ: Directory Service Change Notification Protocol, as shown in arrow 2.a.

-• If Active Directory is used, the queue manager on System 1 informs the queue manager System 3 via the MSMQ: Directory Service Change Notification Protocol, as shown in arr 2.b. ow
+• If Active Directory is used, the queue manager on System 1 informs the queue manager on System 3 via the MSMQ: Directory Service Change Notification Protocol, as shown in a 2.b. jer on arrow 35 / 42